k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

   * If the interface name is not specified, the command will show the current interface name.

   * To turn it off use: set db_proxy=off.
-  * A new parameter was added to config.ini called ENABLE_DB_INTERFACE_PROXY, it is set by default to FALSE.
+  * A new parameter — ENABLE_DB_INTERFACE_PROXY — was added to the config.ini file; it is set by default to FALSE.
 Set it to TRUE to enable using this new command.
 * **SET BUFFER_RESULT_SET** command, enables uploading all the following SELECT statements from Fabric to memory.
   * Syntax: ```SET BUFFER_RESULT_SET = true```
   * To inactivate it, set it back to false.
-  * The purpose is to avoid the problem of locked MicroDB SQLite file which can happen in a use case when a GET & SELECT from LU1 is followed by loop on GET & SELECT from LU2.
+  * The purpose is to prevent the MicroDB SQLite file from being locked, which can occur when a GET & SELECT from LU1 is followed by loop of GET & SELECT from LU2.
-* **SET CLUSTER_DISTRIBUTE_AFFINITY** command, to distribute the subsequent Fabric command to the specified affinity.
+* **SET CLUSTER_DISTRIBUTE_AFFINITY** command, used for distributing the subsequent Fabric command to the specified affinity.
   * Syntax: ``` SET CLUSTER_DISTRIBUTE_AFFINITY = <AFFINITY>```
   * Use **ALL** to distribute the following Fabric command to all live nodes.